Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 You’ve impacted business leaders in a myriad of ways.
 What impact has TEC had on you?

-Almost 35 years ago, over a 3-6 month period, I noticed a real shift in one of my clients from my consulting company.
-He was becoming a more effective businessman and the only change I knew he had made over the past few months was joining something called a “TEC Group”.
+Almost 35 years ago, over a 6 month period, I noticed a real shift in one of my consulting company clients.
+He was becoming a more effective manager and leader the only change I knew he had made over the past few months was joining something called a “TEC Group”.

 Dr. Lynn Tanner had mentioned to his group that he wanted to grow TEC beyond Alberta, and this client of mine referred me to help.
 Soon, I found myself sitting in a boardroom in downtown Toronto meeting Dr. Tanner.
 He asked me to start this first TEC group in eastern Canada.
 So, I did.

-Now, 35 years later, the work I do as a TEC chair is still connected to my sense of personal purpose.
-I derive joy from working with and helping other people, and TEC continues to feed that joy.
+Now, 35 years later, the work I do as a TEC Chair is still deeply connected to my sense of personal purpose.
+I derive joy from working with and helping business leaders and TEC continues to feed that joy.

-The Chairs I work with are all purposeful people.
-They do this work not just for the money, but to make a meaningful contribution to the world.
+The TEC Chairs I work with are all purposeful people.
+They do this work not just for compensation, but to make a meaningful contribution to the world.

 Peter Buchanan making a speech at a TEC Canada event.